The Meaning Of Life

 Once I became a father, everything came together into a singular, purposeful, mission to defend, protect, and to provide and my greatest joy comes from that usefulness.
 The meaning of life, I believe, comes from our commitment to hand each subsequent generation the tools, in fact, better tools, and more fertile soil from which to sow the seeds of their own ambitions.

-When we fail politically, socially, or environmentally, we have failed in our purpose.
-Even those who do not have children are part of the cause for which we fight with honor and compassion.
+When we fail politically, socially, or environmentally, we have failed in that purpose.
+Even those who do not have children are part of the cause for which we fight.

 World history has seen Kings, Dictators, and misguided Presidents before, and all are vanquished eventually.
 But only after the people subjected to their narcissism rise collectively to reclaim the realm.
 Where we stand today, we are disparate, and we are not handing to the next generation the future our better selves imagined.
 In fact, we have set the stage for a less useful, less compassionate, and less honorable, society.